iip-ecosphere/platform/platform/resources/ecsRuntime/README.md

 The command line argument `--iip.port=<int>` allows overriding the AAS implementation server port, i.e., in the Yaml above `aas:implementation:port`.

+The `EcsCmdLineLifecycleDescriptor` is optional and shall only be used by real ECS setups, not in importing projects.

 ## Missing
 * ECS Monitoring
 * AAS discovery, currently we rely on the full IP specification instantiated through the configuration